-We would argue that, yes, the Cliffs of Moher are 100% worth the visit.
-In fact, these spectacular cliffs are an important highlight for any Irish road trip.
-With this in mind, we’ve put together a complete guide to visiting the Cliffs of Moher in Ireland.
+The Cliffs of Moher, or Aillte an Mhothair in Irish, attract over one million visitors annually and are a must-see on any Irish road trip.
+With this in mind, I’ve put together a complete guide to visiting the Cliffs of Moher in Ireland.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.

 The Cliffs of Moher, along Ireland’s west coast in County Clare, are part of the Burren and Cliffs of Moher UNESCO Global Geopark and a Signature Discovery Point on The Wild Atlantic Way.
 They run for 8.6 miles (14 km), with their highest point at O’Brien’s Tower (700 feet/215 m).